 Another incorrect assumption is that all barristers work in courts, whilst all solicitors work in offices.
 As academics Slapper & Kelly have written, solicitors can mostly be thought of as general practitioners, whilst barristers can mostly be thought of as court advocates.
 However, a barrister specialising in, say, tax law, will seldom (if ever) need to appear in court, whilst a solicitor at a criminal law firm might rack-up hundreds of hours spent defending clients before magistrates.
 Therefore, it cannot be claimed that all barristers are “experienced in the trial of causes” and thus able to complete trials in shorter time than solicitors — bringing about more “equitable” verdicts in the process.

-In sum, a solicitor may be an impassioned advocate who spends long hours in court, whilst a barrister may be a specialist advisor whose whole career is spent in the office.
+In summary, a solicitor may be an impassioned advocate who spends long hours in court, whilst a barrister may be a specialist advisor whose whole career is spent in the office.
 Be that as it may, whether one chooses to become a solicitor or a barrister, I think there can be no doubt that Wellman is absolutely correct in stating:

 “There is no shortcut, no royal road to proficiency, in the art of advocacy.
 It is experience, and one might almost say experience alone, that brings success.”

-But, reader, this brings us back to a fundamental question: If one graduates from law with the desire to be a great advocate, why, then, choose to become a solicitor, thus avoiding that branch of the profession which virtually guarantees a life of advocacy?
+But, reader, this brings us back to a fundamental question: If one graduates from law with the desire to be a great advocate, why, then, choose to become a solicitor — thus avoiding that branch of the profession which virtually guarantees a life of advocacy?

-Moreover, applicants to solicitors’ firms, who are craving a life of advocacy, will first need to demonstrate competence over a broad range of task areas in order to be hired.
+Moreover, applicants to solicitors’ firms, who are craving a life of advocacy, will first need to demonstrate competence across a broad range of task areas in order to be hired.
 For barristers, though, courtroom advocacy is deemed to be their most defining trait; hence, applicants to barristers’ chambers are free to channel the bulk of their energy into demonstrating a talent for public speaking.
-In other words, there is nothing for the aspiring advocate to ‘fake’ if seeking to become a barrister!
+In other words, there is nothing for the aspiring advocate to ‘fake’ an interest in if seeking to become a barrister!

 In light of the foregoing, it would seem to make sense for any aspiring advocate to pursue the role of a barrister, which emphasises advocacy above all else, as opposed to the role of a solicitor, which merely includes advocacy among a range of activities that must be performed for clients.
-Indeed, a solicitor-advocate remains, primarily, a solicitor.
+Indeed, even a solicitor-advocate remains, primarily, a solicitor.

 Those who follow the news will doubtless have seen barristers in England and Wales coming out on strike (essentially) over plans to cut £220 million from Legal Aid.
 Their frustration is understandable.
-At the same time as MPs are expecting an 11% pay rise (bringing an MP’s salary to £74,000), the cuts to Legal Aid may well result in the average criminal barrister losing 30% from yearly earnings of £37,000 — bearing in mind that criminal barristers are self-employed, so must deduct tax and professional overheads from this figure, leaving around £23,000 realistically (before proposed cuts).
+At the same time that MPs are expecting an 11% pay rise (bringing an MP’s salary to £74,000), the cuts to Legal Aid may well result in the average criminal barrister losing 30% from earnings of £37,000 — bearing in mind that criminal barristers are self-employed, so must deduct tax and professional overheads from this figure, leaving around £23,000 realistically (before proposed cuts).

 To put things in perspective, Legal Aid currently costs the taxpayer around £2 billion per year.
 That may sound like an enormous sum, but in fact, this is the cost of running the NHS for one week (based on 2012/13 figures).
 Not bad, then, considering this money enables anyone to be represented by a quality advocate in court, all year round, if and when the need arises.

-It should also be noted that barristers can now expect to spend around £36,000 in qualifying to practice.
+It should also be noted that barristers can now expect to spend around £36,000 in qualifying to practise.
 Hence, a yearly take-home figure of £23,000 might be deemed much too low in light of the sheer expense, time and effort involved.
 Remember, too, that it could take several years for a new criminal barrister to build a practice that brings in this figure.

-Hence, what is the effect of cutting Legal Aid likely to be?
+So, what is the effect of cutting Legal Aid likely to be?